SAP Commissions

 Pay mix is a key component in motivating and retaining your sales team.
 However, you must be aware of the different responsibilities within each team and, depending on this, set up a compensation plan for employees.

-What is Mixed Pay?
+What is mixed pay?

-Generally speaking it’s basis + commission.
+Generally speaking, it’s basis + commission.
 Next step is to decide what is the amount of this commission, i.e. the ratio of basic salary to any commission which the employee earns on the basis of the sales On-Target Earnings (OTE).
 For example, 60/40 pay means that 60% of OTE compensation is fixed base salary, and 40% of OTE compensation is Target Incentive (TI).
 A more aggressive pay mix formula tends to be 50/50 or 60/40, where base salary is quite low, but at the same time, commission that the employee earned is quite high.
-At the same time 80/20 or 90/10 models are less aggressive.
+At the same time, 80/20 or 90/10 models are less aggressive.
 While the term “mixed pay” doesn’t sound complicated, the way how you determine mixed pay policy for each sales role shouldn’t look like hide and seek.
-Setting proper salary and commissions for employees may be tricky.
-Employer have to find balance between reaching or exceeding the team’s limit and, at the same time, maintain satisfaction and motivation of sales representatives.

 What determines sales mixed pay?

 There are a number of factors that go into your mixed pay analysis, all of which directly contribute to how aggressive your ratio should be.
-These elements include team members role, type of sales every employee is tasked with; type of structure that will motivate employees to sell; the length of the sales cycle; transaction size; customer type and other components.
+These elements include team member’s role, type of sales every employee is tasked with; type of structure that will motivate employees to sell; the length of the sales cycle; transaction size; customer type and other components.

 To get started well, it’s important to remember that setting up the payroll should be based on understanding how your proportions will dictate the way your employees work and act.